Jackcashcow/FNF-Mods-Textures-Tutorial/README.md

 - Drag the mods folder to **Desktop**

-- Open up the mods in WinRAR (You do not need to extract it)
+- Open up the mods in WinRAR (You do not need to extract it) | OPTIONAL: Right click on the Folder you've downloaded and extract the folder (If that didn't work, press CTRL + Z to undo it.)

 - Open up the folder